 Freep Film Festival is a documentary-focused festival produced by the Detroit Free Press, which is Michigan’s largest news organization, in cooperation with its business arm, Michigan.com.

-The 2018 version, to be held April 11-15, will be the fifth annual event.
-The festival is centered in downtown Detroit, and held at venues like the Detroit Film Theatre at the Detroit Institute of Arts, the Fillmore Detroit and Cinema Detroit.
+The 2021 version, to be held Sept.
+22-26, will be the eighth annual event.
+The festival is centered in downtown Detroit, with other locations sprinkled throughout metro Detroit.

 In addition to screening films, Freep Film Festival embraces the journalistic and community-minded mission of the Free Press.
 This means we host in-depth discussions after many of our films – not just quickie director Q&As.
 We like to encourage conversations that spin off the issues raised by the movies.
-We also host other related events, including dance parties, panel discussions, theater tours and more.
+We also host other related events, including music events, panel discussions, theater tours and more.

 WHAT IS THE SUBMISSION PROCESS?